splunk-soar-connectors/confluence/README.md

 This app supports a variety of actions for content generation in Confluence

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a Confluence asset in SOAR.
+This table lists the configuration variables required to operate Confluence.
+These variables are specified when configuring a Confluence asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------